wownero-project/wownerujo/README.md

 - use your own daemon - it's easy
 - screen stays on until first sync is complete

-## Issues / Pitfalls
-- You should backup your wallet files in the "wownerujo" folder periodically.

 ## HOW TO BUILD

 If you want to build the external libs yourself (recommended) check out [the instructions](doc/BUILDING-external-libs.md)